Approximate independence of permutation mixtures

 by choosing $r^2 = \frac{\ell}{n-\ell}$ for $1\le \ell\le n-1$, $r\to 0$ for $\ell = 0$, and $r\to\infty$ for $\ell = n$, establishing the first inequality of \eqref{eq:complex_case}.
 The second step of \eqref{eq:complex_case} simply follows from Stirling's approximation. \end{proof}

-The proof of the second part \eqref{eq:real_case} of \Cref{thm:ESP} is more involved.
+After the initial draft of this paper, we were informed that the same programs in \Cref{lemma:banach} and the first part of \Cref{thm:ESP} have already been employed in \cite{roos2015bobkov}.
+However, the second part \eqref{eq:real_case} of \Cref{thm:ESP} is still new, with a more involved proof.
 First, relying critically on a property of real-rooted polynomials (which fails for the complex case), we argue that the coordinates of the real maximizer $x$ of $|e_\ell(x)|$ can only take two values.
-The evaluation of $|e_\ell(x)|$ in the resulting simplified scenario is still highly challenging, and we apply a more careful saddle point analysis to arrive at \eqref{eq:real_case}.
+The evaluation of $|e_\ell(x)|$ in the resulting simplified scenario is still challenging, and we apply a more careful saddle point analysis to arrive at \eqref{eq:real_case}.
 We defer the details to \Cref{append:saddlepoint}.